The European Parliament recognizes Edmundo González as the legitimate president of Venezuela

 The text recognizes the opposition leader González Urrutia as the "legitimate and democratically elected president of Venezuela" and María Corina Machado as the "leader of the democratic forces."

-"Venezuelans want the same as Europeans have achieved: to live in freedom and democracy," said the political leader in a video posted on his Twitter account.
+"Venezuelans want the same as what Europeans have achieved: to live in freedom and democracy," stated the political leader in a video posted on his Twitter account.

-The Eurochamber expressed its "strong condemnation" of the "orchestrated electoral fraud" by the National Electoral Council (CNE) in the July elections, confirming the "victory" of the dictator Nicolás Maduro, and calls on the High Representative of the European Union for Foreign Affairs, Josep Borrell, to restore sanctions against members of the CNE.
+The European Parliament expressed its "strong condemnation" of the "orchestrated electoral fraud" by the National Electoral Council (CNE) in the July elections, which confirmed the "victory" of the dictator Nicolás Maduro, and calls on the European Union's High Representative for Foreign Affairs, Josep Borrell, to reinstate sanctions against members of the CNE.

-"The respect for the will of the Venezuelan people, expressed in the elections, remains the only way for Venezuela to restore democracy, allow for a peaceful and genuine transition, and resolve the current humanitarian and socio-economic crisis," said the MEPs.
+"The respect for the will of the Venezuelan people, expressed in elections, remains the only way for Venezuela to restore democracy, enable a peaceful and genuine transition, and address the current humanitarian and socio-economic crisis," said the MEPs.

-"If by January 10, 2025, there is no peaceful transfer of power and the restoration of democracy, a new migratory exodus to other countries in the region will occur, similar to the one that has led nearly eight million Venezuelans to flee the country in recent years," they warned.
+"They warned that if there is no peaceful transfer of power and restoration of democracy by January 10, 2025, a new wave of migration to other countries in the region will occur, similar to the exodus that has forced nearly eight million Venezuelans to flee the country in recent years."

 From Venezuela, opposition leader María Corina Machado thanked the European institution.